-In addition, we decided to receive the entire output (approximately 1.24 MkW) of the Moka Power Station, which Kobelco Power Moka Inc. (a wholly owned subsidiary of Kobe Steel, Ltd.) is building in Moka city, Tochigi Prefecture.
-(The plant’s first unit will be completed in the second half of 2019, and its second in the first half of 2020.)
+In addition, we decided to receive the entire output, approximately 1.2 MW, of the Moka Power Station, which Kobelco Power Moka Inc., a wholly owned subsidiary of Kobe Steel, Ltd., is building in Moka City, Tochigi Prefecture.
+The plant’s first unit will be completed in the second half of 2019 and its second in the first half of 2020.

-Using the electricity generated by these newly built highly efficient power plants in place of electricity produced by the less efficient existing thermal power plants will help reduce our CO2 emissions by the difference between the existing and new plants in CO2 emissions per unit of generated electricity.
+Generating electricity at these newly built highly efficient power plants in place of existing thermal power plants will help reduce our CO2 emissions.

 Ohgishima Power Station

 Combined cycle power plants that use liquefied natural gas (LNG) as fuel achieve higher power generation efficiency as they draw upon the heat from gas turbines to convert water to steam, which is then collected to run power-generating turbines.